calyxir/calyx/docs/tutorial/frontend-tut.md

 ## Running our example

+If you are going through this tutorial in the [Docker container][docker],

 First, install the [`builder` library][calyx-py-lib] by typing the following command from the repository root:
 ```
 cd calyx-py && flit install -s && cd -